SarathUW/PiWRIS/docs/components.md

 #### 3. WRIS India Database
    - **What it does**: Provides water related information such as water elevation, discharge for lakes, rivers and reservoirs.
    - **Inputs**: ID of the reservoir, lake or river, time of interest, variable of interest.
    - **Outputs**: Gives a timeseries data for the desired parameters
+   - **Usage:** Information from this database is automatically retrieved for use in the software

 #### 4. Search component
   - **What it does**: Search within the database with desired parameters
   - **Inputs**: Time filter component and space filter component, interested variable or dataset (optional)
   - **Ouptuts**: Outputs number of data points with respect to the requested parameters.
+  - **Usage:** User can specify names, dates, regions, and other parameters to limit the scope of the data